intermine/im-docs/docs/support/upgrade.rst

    * `intermine-items-xml-file` isn't a valid value for "type" anymore.
 Use the project name instead.
    * `src.data.dir` can only have a `location` attribute. `src.data.dir` cannot have a `value` attribute.

-3. InterPro data file needs to be updated.
+4. InterPro data file needs to be updated.
 The file incorrectly references `interpro.dtd` when you should have the full path instead.

    * Update interpro.xml
    * `<!DOCTYPE interprodb SYSTEM "ftp://ftp.ebi.ac.uk/pub/databases/interpro/interpro.dtd">`
+   * I asked InterPro to fix but they said no. Maybe you could ask too?

-4. If your data source has a post-process, you'll have to add that dependency manually.
+5. If your data source has a post-process, you'll have to add that dependency manually.
 We couldn't figure out a way to do that via the upgrade script.
-5. Previously the data model was merged for all sources then validated.
+6. Previously the data model was merged for all sources then validated.
 Since each source is in its own JAR now, the data model for each data source is self-contained.
 Therefore if you reference a class in your data parser, it must be present it that source's additions file.

 Please see :doc:`Gradle Quick Start </system-requirements/software/gradle/index>` for details on Gradle and common Gradle commands and :doc:`Gradle FAQs </system-requirements/software/gradle/FAQs>` for help with common questions and errors.